-I gathered here some Halloween and general scariness-themed pages, as well as doodles and other tutorials to bring the best of the season to your BuJo pages.
+I gathered some Halloween and general scariness-themed pages, doodles, and other tutorials to bring the best of the season to your BuJo pages.

-> What many people consider the best month of Autumn is upon us!
+What many people consider the best month of Autumn is upon us!
 We’re surrounded by pumpkins, candy, and some wicked vibes.
 This means it’s a perfect time to add some sinister and ghostly designs to your Bullet Journal.

 Here is how we will be handling this.